-- the surrounding countryside, very or fairly important to 98% (84% very important); and - Pillhill Brook and the River Anton, very or fairly important to 94% (75% very important). - 8.28 Considering the survey responses and other information set out in the NDP Evidence Statement for this policy, a number of areas of Local Green Space have been identified for designation. - 8.29 LGS1 to LGS4 form a green corridor along the Pillhill Brook.
+- 8.28 Considering the survey responses and other information set out in the NDP Evidence Statement for this policy, a number of areas of Local Green Space have been identified for designation. - 8.29 LGS1 to LGS4 form a green corridor along the Pillhill Brook.
 Whilst each area has its individual merits, set out below, collectively they function to define the settlement edge and make a significant contribution to the pastoral rural setting of the villages and to biodiversity.
-This network effect should be considered in applying policy UC11. - 8.30 Open spaces designated under LGS5 are areas of land owned or maintained by the Parish Council as recreational open space within Anna Valley and Upper Clatford.
+This network effect should be considered in applying policy UC12. - 8.30 LGS5 to LGS11 are areas of land owned or maintained by the Parish Council as recreational open space within Anna Valley and Upper Clatford.
 These facilities are all important to the community and include the Village Green, Sports Field and play parks. - 8.31 In terms of the requirements for Local Green Space set out in the NPPF, the NDP's Vision, objectives and policy UC1 confirm that the approach to their designation is consistent with the local planning of sustainable development, with social, economic and environmental objectives having been considered together.
 Local Green Space designation will complement investment in homes, jobs and other essential services addressed elsewhere in the NDP.
-The Local Green Spaces designated by policy UC11 are all capable of enduring beyond the plan period and do not unduly hamper the future development of Andover or Anna Valley/Upper Clatford.
+The Local Green Spaces designated by policy UC12 are all capable of enduring beyond the plan period and do not unduly hamper the future development of Andover or Anna Valley/Upper Clatford.
 Table 7 documents how the further requirements of the NPPF for Local Green Space designation are met by each of the proposed areas.
 In summary: - all of the Local Green Spaces are adjacent to the local communities at Anna Valley and Upper Clatford; - by virtue of the uses they represent and benefits they offer, they are all special to the community, for the reasons described in Table 7, and are of local significance; and - they are all local in character and none is extensive in area. - 8.32 The identification of these Local Green Spaces is consistent with the Test Valley Green Infrastructure (GI) Strategy, prepared pursuant to strategic Local Plan policy E6.
 The GI Strategy supports local communities in identifying and protecting green infrastructure such as Local Green Spaces.
 Designation of the above Local Green Spaces will also implement relevant guidelines in the Landscape Character Assessment.
-These seek to protect and enhance important green spaces around and within the settlement fringe, as well as their contribution to green infrastructure, links with the wider countryside, nature conservation and the setting of settlements.
+These seek to protect and enhance important green spaces around and within the settlement fringe, as well as their contribution to green infrastructure, links with the wider countryside, nature conservation and the setting of settlements.27